noirbizarre/django.js/doc/templatetags.rst

 If you want to use boolean parameters, Django.js provide the ``djangojs.context_processors.booleans`` to help.
 Simply add it to your ``settings.CONTEXT_PROCESSORS``.
 If not, you should use the string versions: ``param="True"``.

+If ``settings.DEBUG=True``, unminified versions are loaded (only for provided libraries, aka.
+Django.js, jQuery and jQuery Migrate).

 Usage
 -----